 What Is Vulnerability Management?

-Vulnerability Management refers to the security practices that proactively identify, prevent, mitigate, and classify vulnerabilities within an IT system, making it an important part of any cybersecurity strategy.
+Vulnerability Management is an important part of any cybersecurity strategy, which refers to the security practices that proactively identify, prevent, mitigate, and classify vulnerabilities within an IT system.

 Vulnerability Management vs. Patch Management